wende61/API-Template/README.md

 - .NET Core 5 SDK and above
 - Basic Understanding of Architectures and Clean Code Principles

-## Give a Star ⭐️
-If you found this Implementation helpful or used it in your Projects, do give it a star.
-Thanks!

 ## Licensing

-sinantok/aspnetcore-webapi-template Project is licensed with the [MIT License](https://github.com/sinantok/aspnetcore-webapi-template/blob/master/LICENSE).
+wende61/api-template Project is licensed with the [MIT License](https://github.com/sinantok/aspnetcore-webapi-template/blob/master/LICENSE).

 ## About the Author
 ### Sinan Tok